Workplace Discrimination Solicitors

 Our expertise with discrimination in the workplace claims

-If you believed that you’ve suffered any form of discrimination or bullying at work, you may be able to make a claim for workplace discrimination.
+If you believe that you’ve suffered any form of discrimination or bullying at work, you may be able to make a claim for workplace discrimination.
 There are various forms of discrimination or bullying in the workplace and our specialist employment solicitors can help advise you on your options and next steps.

 Direct discrimination